Definite fillings of lens spaces: Topology and the proof of Theorem

 If the induced subgraph \ref{it:2-2} is contained in the plumbing graph, then we obtain an embedded sphere with self-intersection $-4$ by tubing together the two disjoint spheres with self-intersection $-2$.
 A tubular neighbourhood of this $-4$-framed sphere is a copy of $X(4,1)$.

-If the induced subgraph \ref{it:3-22} is contained in the plumbing graph, then we obtain a $X(9,2)$ as a submanifold.
-This is obtained by tubing the sphere of self-intersection $-3$ with one of the spheres of self-intersection $-2$ combined with the other sphere with self-intersection $-2$.
+If the induced subgraph \ref{it:3-22} is contained in the plumbing graph, then we obtain a copy of $X(9,2)$ as a submanifold.
+Tubing the sphere of self-intersection $-3$ with one of the spheres of self-intersection $-2$ yields a sphere of self-intersection $-5$ that intersects the other sphere of self-intersection $-2$ in a single point.
+A tubular neighbour of the union of these two spheres of self-intersection $-5$ and $-2$ gives the desired copy of $X(9,2)$.

 In cases \ref{it:33}, \ref{it:323}, and \ref{it:3223}, we obtain an embedded copy of $X(4,1)$.
-In each case, this can be obtained by taking a copy of each of the spherical generators and resolving intersection points to obtain an embedded sphere of self-intersection $-4$.
+In each case, this can be obtained by taking a copy of each of the spherical generators and resolving the intersection points to obtain an embedded sphere of self-intersection $-4$.

 Finally, for \ref{it:2235}, we obtain an embedded copy of $X(16,3)$.
-An embedded sphere with self-intersection $-6$ is obtained by resolving the intersection point between the spheres self intersection $-3$ and $-5$.
+An embedded sphere with self-intersection $-6$ is obtained by resolving the intersection point between the spheres of self-intersection $-3$ and $-5$.
 A tubular neighbourhood of this sphere along with tubular neighbourhoods of the two $-2$-framed spheres gives the copy of $X(16,3)$. \end{proof}